Canada and the United Nations

 The commitment to multilateralism is the cornerstone of Canada’s foreign policy and the United Nations is our most important forum for that commitment.

-Learn more about Canada’s Permanent Missions to the United Nations in New York City and Geneva.
+Learn more about Canada’s Permanent Missions and ambassadors to the United Nations.

-Declarations and statements from previous meetings of the United Nations.
+Declarations, statements and announcements from our diplomatic representatives of the United Nations.

 Commitment to multilateralism is the cornerstone of Canada’s foreign policy.
 The United Nations is Canada’s preeminent international forum for advancing issues that matter to Canadians and engaging with partners from around the world to meet global challenges.
 Global security and prosperity can only be achieved by working together towards a common goal: a more just, inclusive and sustainable world.

 As Canadians, we are proud of our contributions to the foundation of the United Nations and to the achievement of its many milestones.
 We are committed to promoting human rights, advancing peace and security, upholding the rule of law, addressing climate change and ensuring sustainable development.
 Canada’s diplomacy and leadership at the UN give a strong voice to Canadian principles and values on the world stage.
 By promoting gender equality, environmental stewardship, and respect for diversity and inclusion, we are working toward a more peaceful and prosperous world.